dasch-swiss/dsp-docs/docs/user-guide/data.md

 ### Organize data and create additional sources

-The workspace of the Knora web app app includes tools to connect different sources even if they're not in the same project (linkage), to comment on a source and on their metadata fields (annotate), and to transcribe audio-visual material.
+The workspace of the Knora web app includes tools to connect different sources, even if they're not in the same project (linkage), to comment on a source and on their metadata fields (annotate), and to transcribe audio-visual material.
 These actions will generate more data and will help to find specific sources and their relations easily.
 It's possible to collect different sources and to store them in an individual collection.
 You can define more than one collection.
 You can share collections and invite other users to collaborate.

 ## Find and browse